by John Ellis

 I’ve written here, here, and here in a little more detail about the intersection of my theatre theory and my faith, if you’re interested in reading about it.
-As an unbeliever (and I’m speaking for myself, not for all unbelieving theatre artists, to be clear), I started out making theatre mainly for myself.
+While an unbeliever (and I’m speaking for myself, not for all unbelieving theatre artists, to be clear), I started out making theatre mainly for myself.
 I loved being on stage.
 I loved exploring characters and taking risks in rehearsals; it gave me a charge.
 And, yes, I loved the thought of potential fame and riches, even crafting my Oscar acceptance speech in my head while driving.
-Frankly, and somewhat unapologetically, I loved the attention; I loved seeing my face and name splashed across newspapers and on the evening news.
+Frankly, and somewhat unapologetically, I loved the attention; I loved seeing my face and name splashed across newspapers and on the evening news (far removed from the young boy hiding inside a pulpit).
 And yet, especially after I fell in love with theatre and letting go of my desire to become a movie star, I began to feel a dissatisfaction with what we – my fellow theatre artists and I – were accomplishing.
 In fact, I began to wonder if we were accomplishing anything beyond giving rich white people an excuse to dress up and go out for the evening.

 While, at the time, I wouldn’t have attributed it to BJU, I loved stories for many reasons, and one of those reasons involved the communication between storyteller and audience, which began to rub against my self-serving motives.
-It began to bother me that after shows all people would say to me was how much they loved my performance or the set or the costumes or the performances of one of my castmates.
+It also began to rub raw against prevailing/traditional theatre forms, purposes, and established, mainstream theories.
+After shows, I began to be bothered that all audience members would say to me was how much they loved my performance or the set or the costumes or the performances of one of my castmates.
 But never, not once, did an audience member talk about how the story resonated with him or her and how the experience affected him or her on an existential/spiritual level, or even a cognitive level, for that matter.

 I began to ask myself, “Why am I doing this?”

-To be sure, and by necessity, some plays were mainly for a paycheck, but even performing those I began to long for substantial conversation from the audiences beyond the obligatory congratulations and the gushing acclamations.
+To be sure, and by necessity, some plays were mainly for a paycheck, but even performing those I began to long for substantial conversation from audiences beyond the obligatory congratulations and gushing acclamations.
 I wanted someone to tell me that my art mattered to them beyond mere entertainment.
 I wanted someone to comment on the substance of the story and not my acting ability.
 What I had yet to realize was that I was beginning to long for a communicative and personal relationship with my audiences.
-We are all storytellers, reflecting our being made in the image of the Storyteller, and I believe that stories are the main way that we relate with one another.
+We are all storytellers, reflecting our being made in the image of the Storyteller, and I believe that stories are one of the most impactful ways that we relate with one another.
 Of course, repeating myself, I was years away from that realization, not to mention the ways in which that realization drastically altered my making of theatre.

 Ironically, my dissatisfaction’s growth paralleled the rise of my professional success.
 As I began to love treading the boards in ways that transcended my own individualistic definition of flourishing, I threw myself into studying theatre theory.
 Stanislavski, of course.
 The Group Theatre: Strasberg, Adler, Meisner, and Clurman.
 Even a little Brecht, although he confused me in ways, thankfully, that prompted further curiosity.
 The usual theatre theory suspects, meaning that it didn’t take me long to discover Peter Brook.